async-library/react-async/docs/api/options.md

 > `function(args: any[], props: Object, controller: AbortController): Promise`

 A function that returns a promise.
 This is invoked only by manually calling `run(...args)`.
-Receives the same arguments as `promiseFn`, as well as any arguments to `run` which are passed through as an array.
+Any arguments to `run` are passed-through as an array via `args`, so you can pass data through either `args` or `props`, as needed.
 The `deferFn` is commonly used to send data to the server following a user action, such as submitting a form.
 You can use this in conjunction with `promiseFn` to fill the form with existing data, then updating it on submit with `deferFn`.

 > Be aware that when using both `promiseFn` and `deferFn`, the shape of their fulfilled value should match, because they both update the same `data`.